 He didn’t care about anything that was shiny or new unless it was logically better than what he had before.

-Twenty-first century businesses and marketers on the other hand, tend to get excited about our products.
+Twenty-first century b to b businesses and marketers on the other hand, tend to get excited about new products.

 We want to share them with everyone.
 We’ll talk about them at length to our friends, extol their virtues, pay for ads, anything.

-But then, maybe there is something that businesses can learn from Spock.
+But then, maybe there is something that business marketers can learn from Spock.

 Let’s look at some of the things Spock said and I’ll show you how following his advice can make you a better marketer and bring in more business.